 It is possible to 'catch' pubic lice through close non-sexual physical contact with an affected person - such as kissing someone who has lice in their beard.

-Pubic lice and their eggs attach very strongly to hair; they neither simply wash or brush off, nor do they fall off.
-They also cannot survive for long without a human 'host' to feed from.
-This means that you are extremely unlikely to catch pubic lice from clothing, bed linen, shared towels or toilet seats.
+Pubic lice and their eggs attach very strongly to hair; they won't wash or brush off, nor do they fall off.
+They cannot survive for long without a human 'host' to feed from.
+This means that you are very unlikely to catch pubic lice from clothing, bed linen, shared towels or toilet seats.

 You can catch body lice by coming into close physical contact with someone who has lice.
 This need not be sexual contact.
 You can also catch it from lice-infested clothing, bedding or towels.
 Body lice are mainly seen in homeless people who are unable to wash frequently or change their clothes regularly.